Sowhom638/MajorProject-frontend/README.md

 ## Features

 **Home Page**
 - A landing page with a list of featured categories.
 - when you click on any one of the categories it will be redirected to the product list page with that selected category.

 **Product Listing Page**
 - A product listing page where all the products are listed with a section of filters.
 - Multiple filters on the product listing page including.
     - Category: A checkbox with various categories according to the theme.
     - Ratings: A slider for ratings.
     - Price: A radio button to sort from low to high & high to low.
 - A button to clear filters from where you can clear all the applied filters.

 **Product Details Page**
 - If you click on any product you should be redirected to a single product page with all its details & the "Add to Cart" & "Add to Wishlist" buttons.

 **Wishlist Management**
 - From the navbar, you can navigate to your wishlist where all the products that you liked and wish to buy in future are mentioned.
     - On the product card,
         - You can remove the item from the wishlist
         - Add the item to the cart

 **Cart Management**
 - From the navbar, you can navigate to the cart where all the products that you want to buy are mentioned.
 - On the product card,
 - You can see the quantity of a particular product.
 - You can Increase or Decrease the quantity of a particular product.
 - Remove the product from the cart
 - Add the product to the Wishlist
 - You can see the price details card of the cart containing a button to checkout which will show the total price of the products with its quantity.

 **Address Management**
 - You can add multiple addresses, update or delete them.
 - You can choose a single address to deliver the order.

 **Checkout**
     Once you choose the address, you can click on the checkout button which would show the order summary and a message - "Order Placed Successfully."

 **User Profile Page**
-    - You can see the user profile with details containing the name, email Id, phone number, address, etc. This data should be static.
+- You can see the user profile with details containing the name, email Id, phone number, address, etc.
 - You Add new address from this page.
 - You can see the order history from this page.
 Order History is all the orders placed previously.

 **Search**
 You can search for an item by category or name from the product list via the input text box on the header navbar.

 ---